'Cheeky' Verstappen toys with rivals as title looms

 It was a busy weekend off track, with the focus mainly on Alpine, a team who seem to be in something close to disarray at the moment.

-They have had a difficult first part of the season, far from their own ambitions, and the senior management of Renault have clearly lost patience, for a series of changes have been made in recent weeks.
+They have had a difficult first part of the season, far from their own ambitions, and the senior management of Renault have clearly lost patience, with a series of changes being made in recent weeks.

 Laurent Rossi, appointed chief executive officer at the beginning of the Alpine project in 2021, has been removed.
-Focusing on "special projects" is the official line.
+A switch of focus to "special projects" is the official line.

 A new vice-president of motorsports, Bruno Famin, was appointed a couple of weeks ago.
-And this weekend the team principal Otmar Szafnauer and sporting director Alan Permane have lost their jobs, to widespread dismay in the paddock.
+And this weekend the team principal Otmar Szafnauer and sporting director Alan Permane have lost their jobs, to the widespread dismay of the paddock.

 Permane is a low-profile figure in public terms, but in F1 everyone knows him.
 He joined the 'Enstone team' in 1989, and it was in his early days there that he earned his nickname 'Bat', because of the long hours he worked.